isaiah1112/sshreader/docs/source/index.rst

 Compatibility
 -------------

-At this time, I strive to maintain compatibility with all [supported versions of Python](https://devguide.python.org/versions/).
+At this time, I strive to maintain compatibility with all `supported versions of Python`_.

 .. note::